Fall Bingo Game for Preschoolers

 • Fine Motor Skills Development – when they move their hands and fingers while playing the game.

-• Visual Discrimination – when they look at the pictures and are able to match them with the one in their cards.
+• Visual Discrimination – When they look at the pictures, they can match them with the ones on their cards.

 How to Prepare the Bingo Game

-This game is very easy to prepare.
-You really don’t need a lot of materials, just these ones:
+This game is easy to prepare.
+You don’t need a lot of materials, just these:

 The only thing you need to do is print the Bingo Cards on white cardstock.
-Then cut out and laminate them.
-I strongly suggest you do that to protect the cards from wear and tear and have them available for your students to play over and over again.
+Then, cut out and laminate them.
+I strongly suggest you do that to protect the cards from wear and tear and have them available for your students to play repeatedly.

 If you want to save on lamination costs, you can stick the cards inside dry-erase pockets, but you will probably want to laminate the individual cards regardless.

-When the Fall season is over, just put them in a Ziploc bag and store them for next year.
+When the Fall season is over, store them in a Ziploc bag for next year.

 Playing the Fall Bingo Game

 To start, each child chooses a bingo card.
-The teacher should place the picture cards in an envelope, basket, or any other container where the cards are not visible.
+The teacher should place the picture cards in an envelopebasket, or other container where they are not visible.

-The child fills up an entire row (which could be horizontal, vertical, or diagonal) and yells Bingo!!! to win.
-If the child is distracted and doesn’t shout Bingo! before another one does, he/she loses.
-To extend the game you can have the winner be the first to fill out their whole card.
+The child fills up an entire row (horizontal, vertical, or diagonal) and yells Bingo!!! to win.
+Suppose the child is distracted and doesn’t shout Bingo! before another one does, he/she loses.
+To extend the game, the winner can be the first to fill out their whole card.

-This game is not only great to strengthen the children’s concentration, memory, one-to-one correspondence, and set creation, but it will also keep them busy for a long time while learning without even realizing it.
+This game is not only great for strengthening the children’s concentration, memory, one-to-one correspondence, and set creation, but it will also keep them busy for a long time while they learn without even realizing it.

-I really like that this game could be played in the classroom or at home by preschoolers and by older children such as kindergarteners and elementary children.
+I really like that this game could be played in the classroom or at home by preschoolers and older children, such as kindergarteners and elementary children.
 Why not?
-Is such a matter of having fun.
+It’s a matter of having fun.

 Extension Activities

-The individual cards are so cute and pretty that you can use them for many other learning activities as well, taking advantage of the variety in the pictures.
-I’m sure you will appreciate these time saver ideas.
+The individual cards are so cute and pretty that you can use them for many other learning activities, taking advantage of the variety in the pictures.
+I’m sure you will appreciate these time-saving ideas.
 Some of the uses and activities that you can use these cards for are:

-• Letter Recognition – Take one of the cards and name the picture and ask the children: “Do you know what is this?
+• Letter Recognition – Take one of the cards, name the picture, and ask the children: “Do you know what this is?
 “This is a branch (for example).
-The word branch starts with the letter “b”.
+The word branch starts with the letter “b.”

-• Language Development – Select one of the cards during circle time and invite your preschoolers to talk about the picture in the card.
+• Language Development – During circle time, Select one of the cards and invite your preschoolers to talk about the picture on it.

-Invite the students that didn’t participate in the story to become illustrators.
-Once all the pages are done, cut out the same shape on a piece of construction paper to make a cover.
+Invite the students who didn’t participate in the story to become illustrators.
+Once all the pages are done, cut out the same shape on construction paper to make a cover.
 Type the title and the names of the authors and illustrators.
 Laminate all the pages and hold them together with a spiral or staples.

 Don’t forget to make copies of the book to send home to all the preschoolers.